dantodev/php-page/README.md

 ```

 #### sections
-With sections you have one more way to push informations to the master view.
+With sections you have one more way to push informations to your view.

 Example to pass simple information...